Skip to content

 docs/soc2-starter-pack.md — SOC 2 Type 1 calendar, vendor comparison, control map.

-Synthetic uptime probe history — public Actions runs, hourly probe of 3 production endpoints.
+Synthetic uptime probe history — hourly Actions probe of 3 production endpoints, run from outside our infra.
+History readable with a monorepo read grant.

 /blog — 12 engineering blog posts covering audit + ratchets + security postmortems.